understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Architecture.md

 **Dense Compute** - density - high performacne databases - great if you need lots of CPU, RAM and solid state drives

-**Dense Storage** - Large data warehouses, less expensive, very large hard drives
+**Dense Storage** - Large data warehouses, less expensive, very large hard drives (HDD, not solid state)

 * Can have Reserved Instance Pricing for Redshift as well